toddbranch/ECE382/notes/L3/index.md

 | RLA(.B) | ADD(.B) dst, dst |
 | RLC(.B) | ADDC(.B) dst, dst |

+What does it mean to rotate left in binary?

 Some common one-operand instructions:

 | Emulated Instruction | Assembly Instruction |